derushio/ItnavCoronaSDKBootcamp/breakoutSample/gameLogic.md

-# 10. Let's make game logic
+# 10. Let's make a game logic

-## Let's stabilize the behavior of the ball
+## Stabilize the behavior of the ball
-In the current program, although the ball bounces on the wall, there is a slight suspicious movement.
+The current program, although the ball bounces on the wall, there is a slight suspicious movement.
-In some cases this is say to be good, but let's dare to stabilize the behavior this time.
+In some cases this is good, but let's stabilize the behavior this time.
-Declare a function called `ballStabilization`, stabilize the speed in the direction that this ball is heading at the time when this function is executed, and let's rotate the ball at the same time.
+Declare a function `ballStabilization`, stabilize the speed in the direction that this ball is heading at the time when this function is executed, and let's rotate the ball at the same time.

 ```lua